 At our 2011 Annual Meeting, stockholders voted on a non-binding advisory proposal as to the frequency with which we should conduct an advisory vote on executive compensation (a "say-on-pay proposal").
-At that meeting, and in accordance with the recommendation of our Board of Directors, 93.5% of votes cast voted for the "one-year" frequency for advisory votes on executive compensation and we intend to hold such vote every year, until our next "say-on-pay" frequency vote, which we anticipate to be held at our 2017 annual meeting.
+At that meeting, and in accordance with the recommendation of our Board of Directors, 93.5% of votes cast voted for the "one-year" frequency for advisory votes on executive compensation and we intend to hold such vote every year, until our next "say-on-pay" frequency vote, which we anticipate to be held at our 2017 Annual Meeting.

-At our 2014 Annual Meeting, stockholders had an opportunity to cast a non-binding advisory vote on executive compensation as disclosed in the 2014 Proxy Statement.
-Of the votes cast on the say-on-pay proposal, 98.5% voted in favor of the proposal.
-The Compensation Committee considered the results of the 2014 advisory vote and believes that it affirms stockholders' support of our approach to executive compensation, namely to align short- and long-term incentives with the Company's financial performance.
+At our 2015 Annual Meeting, stockholders had an opportunity to cast a non-binding advisory vote on executive compensation as disclosed in the 2015 Proxy Statement.
+Of the votes cast on the say-on-pay proposal, 93.9% voted in favor of the proposal.
+The Compensation Committee considered the results of the 2015 advisory vote and believes that it affirms stockholders' support of our approach to executive compensation, namely to align short- and long-term incentives with the Company's financial performance as we continue to convert to the DXL format.
 We will continue to consider the outcome of subsequent say-on-pay votes when making future compensation decisions for our executive officers.